Lyall/StarTrekResurgenceFix/README.md

 This is a fix for Star Trek Resurgence that adds support for custom resolutions/aspect ratios, uncapped framerate and more.

 ## Features
-- Custom resolution/aspect ratio support.
+- Arbritrary aspect ratio support.
 - Removes pillarboxing/letterboxing in gameplay and cutscenes.
 - Correct FOV scaling no matter what resolution you use.
 - Disable FPS cap in both gameplay/cutscenes + enable interpolation in cutscenes for smoother animations.
-- Toggles for motion blur and depth of field.
+- Toggle for depth of field.

 ## Extra Ini Tweaks
 - See [extras.md](extras.md).